Love York Awards

-New for 2018, this award highlights the strength of college sport which is open to everyone of all abilities.
+This award highlights the strength of college sport which is open to everyone of all abilities.
 The Love York Awards will recognise a college or college team who have excelled in fostering an inclusive atmosphere and performed well as a team on or off the pitch.

 The award recognises a student who has been involved with volunteering, societies or student media and who has made an outstanding contribution to Roses 2019.
 Whether they have been involved in the organisation of Roses, inspired their peers or shown outstanding support and dedication during their involvement will be considered.

 The award recognises a student from a sports club or sports committee who has made an outstanding contribution to Roses 2019.
 Whether they have been involved in the organisation of Roses, inspired their team or shown outstanding support and dedication to their sport will be considered.